Core Concepts

 "expiresAt": 1640995200000

-Continuata leverages Cloudflare's global network for optimal performance and zero egress fees.
+Continuata leverages a global edge network for optimal performance and fast, reliable delivery.

 Edge Caching